 Specific services at the domestic point

-At domestic points, the exit transmission services always include the high pressure exit service and may include one or more of the following :
+At end user domestic points and distribution domestic points, the exit transmission services always include the high pressure exit service and may include one or more of the following :

-Via the pressure service, Fluxys Belgium reduces the pressure at a domestic point for offtake within the contractual minimum and maximum pressure limits or increases the pressure to the operating pressure of the network at which a domestic point for injection is connected.
+Via the pressure service, Fluxys Belgium reduces the pressure at a domestic point for offtake within the contractual minimum and maximum pressure limits.

 The odorisation service consists of Fluxys Belgium injecting an odorant in gas at domestic points where an odorisation facility is operated by Fluxys Belgium.

 When a network user subscribes to exit capacity services for a domestic point (or is implicitly allocated such services in the case of distribution) connected to the medium pressure network, equipped with a pressure reduction facility or equipped with an odorisation facility, the pressure service or the odorisation service are automatically applicable.